pphamzc/cshtml-template-conversion/ReadMe.txt

 First make sure all files are there.

 - The templates have three parts in Template directory : *Header.cshtml, *Body.cshtml, *Footer.cshtml.
-- You have sample pdf names like your templates in Sample-Invoice-PDF directory : *Sample.pdf
+- You have sample pdf named like your templates in Sample-Invoice-PDF directory : *Sample.pdf
 - Test harness works by double clicking on InvoiceTemplateTestHarness.exe in Test-Harness directory.
 - You have *_TemplateOptions.txt matching your templates.